About

 Justin Dynia

-Manager of Custom Visitor Programs
+Director of Custom Visitor Programs

 Justin possesses years of experience in political communications, nonprofit management, and community engagement.
 His graduate studies focused on improving the State Department’s humanitarian response to migration with Mexico, which included meetings with American and Mexican government officials in December 2023.
 He served as an Advocacy Associate for Boston Climate Action Network, promoting climate justice policies and co-hosting sustainability events.
 Additionally, he served as the Communications Director for Massachusetts State Representative Kevin G. Honan, focusing on political communications and legislative research.